MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-basics-capability.md

 ---
 title: PointOfService device capability
-description: The PointOfService capability is required for use of Windows.Devices.PointOfService namespace ms.date: 05/02/2018 ms.topic: article
+description: The PointOfService device capability is required to use APIs in the Windows.Devices.PointOfService namespace. ms.date: 05/04/2023 ms.topic: article

-keywords: windows 10, uwp, point of service, pos ms.localizationpriority: medium
+ms.localizationpriority: medium
 ---

 # PointOfService device capability

+The PointOfService device capability is required to use APIs in the [Windows.Devices.PointOfService](/uwp/api/windows.devices.pointofservice) namespace.

-You request access to the PointOfService APIs by declaring the capability in your application package manifest]  You can declare most capabilities by using the Manifest Designer, in Microsoft Visual Studio, or you can add them manually.
+You request access to the PointOfService APIs by declaring the capability in your application package manifest.
+Most capabilities can be declared through the Manifest Designer in Microsoft Visual Studio, or you can add them manually.

-> [!Important]
+> [!IMPORTANT]
 > You will receive the error **System.UnauthorizedAccessException** when you attempt to use an API in the Windows.Devices.PointOfService namespace if you do not declare the **pointOfService** capability in your application manifest.

 ## Declare capability using Manifest Designer